Time Pressure in Software Engineering: A Systematic Review: Methodology

 \subsection{Snowballing}

-Wohlin's snowballing guidelines~\cite{wohlin2014guidelines} were used to construct a set of seed papers and snowballing through these papers.
-The set of papers used for snowballing contained all the papers we found with repository searches (Section \ref{sec:database}), which were included with inclusion criteria I1: the main focus was time pressure in software development context and included 11 papers.
+Wohlin's snowballing guidelines~\cite{wohlin2014guidelines} were used to construct a set of seed papers and snowball through them.
+The set of papers used for snowballing contained papers we found with repository searches (Section~\ref{sec:database}).
+We included 11 papers, with broad range of authors and publication fields and venues.
 One round of snowballing was performed forward and backward for these papers.
 Additionally, all publications published by the authors included in the seed paper set were examined with the selection criteria.
-We used only Google Scholar to identify papers needed for the snowballing as we had determined that effort was better spent on reviewing more papers on the snowballing phase rather than double checking two search engines (Scopus and Google Scholar) for a smaller number of additional papers.
+We used only Google Scholar to identify papers needed for the snowballing.
+Indeed, we had determined that effort was better spent on reviewing more papers on the snowballing phase rather than double checking two search engines (Scopus and Google Scholar) for a smaller number of additional papers.

-In the snowballing phase, 3,314 papers were evaluated based on the selection criteria, and it resulted in the inclusion of 37 additional papers.
-The snowballing phase had an inclusion rate of 1.1\%.
+In the snowballing phase, 3,314 papers were evaluated based on the selection criteria, and it resulted in the inclusion of 34 additional papers.
+The snowballing phase had an inclusion rate of 1.03\%.

 Before we started hierarchical coding, two of the authors went through all the included papers together and discussed their relevance for the topic.
 Based on these discussions we excluded six papers, as in practice these papers included only anecdotal evidence.
 These six exclusions are not reported in the previous numbers.